What is a sinking fund? Your budget’s secret weapon

 • Share your journey below: What sinking fund will you start first?

-Learn more about managing your finances by exploring the Strategy Section and Blog on H2T Funding.
+Learn more about managing your finances by exploring the Strategy Section and Budgeting Strategies on H2T Funding.

 Ngan Pham